He sneered, pinning her to the ground. His canines protruded from under his lip and had sharpened to predatory points. No longer teeth, but fangs.

 “Depends on if you start making balloon animals, too.”
 Kat chuckled between her gritted teeth.
 “You should’ve picked a clown to dress up as instead of some lame blood-sucker.
 Creepy clowns are much more scary.”

 “Hmm.”
 He gave a small, eerie smile, then lowered his fangs to her neck.
-“Maybe I can make you believe me in another way.”
+“Then, maybe I can make you believe me in another way.”
 His warm breath made a shiver slide down her back.

 She swore under her breath and twisted her knife hand free, aiming for his shoulder.
 Kat avoided his major vital points on purpose, but if he didn’t back down soon, that might no longer be an option.

-He snatched her wrist again, pinning her hand to the wooden floor beside them.
-The knife slid across the floor bumping into the wall.
+Before the knife could reach him, he snatched her wrist again, pinning her hand to the wooden floor beside them.
+The blade slid across the floor bumping into the wall.

 “Miss Katharine?
 Miss Katharine, what are you doing?”